Jones type basic construction on field algebras of $G$-spin models: Introduction

 Though the probabilistic index works perfectly for analytic purposes even in the case of $C^*$-algebras (see, e.g. \cite{Popa}), it is not always suitable for algebraic operations such as the basic construction in the $C^*$-case.
 Inspired by the Pimsner-Popa basis in the sense of \cite{M.PP}, Kosaki's index formula in the sense of \cite{H.Ko}, and the Casimir elements for semi-simple Lie algebras, Y.Watatani \cite{Y.Wat} proposed to assume existence of a quasi-basis for a conditional expectation, a generalization of the Pimsner-Popa basis in the von Neumann algebra case, to analyze inclusions of $C^*$-algebras.
-With a quasi-basis, Watatani successfully introduced a $C^*$-version of basic construction, which is closely related to $K$-theory of $C^*$-algebras \cite{T.Kaj,Y.Wat}.
+With a quasi-basis, Watatani successfully introduced a $C^*$-version of basic construction, which is closely related to $K$-theory of $C^*$-algebras \cite{M.Izu,Y.Wat}.
 Roughly speaking, the (original or extended) Jones index theory is the study of certain elements measuring the maximal number of disjoint copies of topological $*$-subalgebra in a given topological $*$-algebra.

-On the other hand, quantum chains considered as models of $1+1$-dimensional quantum field theory exhibit many interesting features which include the emergence of braid group statistics and quantum symmetry.
-In particular, one-dimensional $G$-spin models, as a testing ground for applications of quantum group symmetries, have an order-disorder type of quantum symmetry given by the double $D(G)$ of a finite group $G$, defined by Drinfel'd in the context of finding solutions to the quantum Yang-Baxter equation arising from statistical mechanics \cite{V.G.Dr}, which generalizes the $Z(2)\times Z(2)$ symmetry of the lattice Ising model.
+On the other hand, one-dimensional $G$-spin models, as a testing ground for applications of quantum group symmetries, have an order-disorder type of quantum symmetry given by the quantum double $D(G)$ of a finite group $G$, defined by Drinfel'd in the context of finding solutions to the quantum Yang-Baxter equation arising from statistical mechanics \cite{V.G.Dr}, which generalizes the $Z(2)\times Z(2)$ symmetry of the lattice Ising model.
 In \cite{K.Szl}, the implementation of the Doplicher-Haag-Roberts theory of superselection sectors \cite{DHR1,DHR2,DHR3,DHR4} to $G$-spin models has been carried out.
 In this approach the symmetries can be reflected as the $D(G)$-invariant subalgebra ${\mathcal{A}}$ of the field algebra ${\mathcal{F}}$ in $G$-spin models, called the observable algebra.

 The paper studies the Jones basic construction on field algebras of $G$-spin models, and is organized as follows.

 In Section 2, we collect the necessary definitions and facts about $G$-spin models, such as the quantum double $D(G)$, the field algebra ${\mathcal{F}}$ and the Hopf action of the symmetry algebra $D(G)$ on ${\mathcal{F}}$, and then we also give a brief description of the $C^*$-basic construction for $C^*$-algebras.